Skip to Content

 You'll notice small wildlife, many birds, butterflies, and other insects are attracted to your wildflower meadow.
 Observing these visitors is one of the great pleasures of meadowscaping.
 Over time you can add enhancements to your meadow, including mowing paths through your meadow, adding chairs or benches for observation, and adding bird feeders or birdhouses to encourage flying friends to call your meadow home.
 Enjoy it all for years to come!

-Cut Flowers & Deadheading to Encourage Blooms
+Cut Flowers & Deadheading To Encourage Blooms

 'Deadheading' is the practice of cutting back spent flower blooms.
 This helps to keep your plants looking fresh and healthy throughout the season.
 Additionally, when you cut back dead and dying flowers, you're sending a signal to the plant that it should focus its energy on producing even more blooms.
 While you’re deadheading, it’s another chance to cut a fresh flower bouquet, too!